JeffKoMS/az-dev-copy/instructions/voice-live/01-voice-live-web-python.md

 In this section you add code to configure the voice live session.
 This specifies the modalities (audio-only is not supported by the API), the system instructions that define the assistant's behavior, the Azure TTS voice for responses, the audio format for both input and output streams, and Server-side Voice Activity Detection (VAD) which specifies how the model detects when users start and stop speaking.

-1. Search for the **# BEGIN CONFIGURE VOICELIVE SESSION** comment in the code.
+1. Search for the **# BEGIN CONFIGURE VOICE LIVE SESSION - ALIGN CODE WITH COMMENT** comment in the code.
 Copy the code below and enter it just below the comment.
 Be sure to check the indentation.

     ```python
     # Configure VoiceLive session with audio/text modalities and voice activity detection